sirech/talk-humane-on-call-alerting/presentation.md

 ---

+## Delete things you don't need!
+### Like, seriously

+---

-## Learning 4️⃣
+## Learning 3️⃣
 ## ⬇️
-### Act decisively
+### Reduce noise ruthlessly

 ???

-- This starts at the post-mortem level
-- you **have** to commit to carry the actions decided there, and do it swiftly
+- I feel like I'm pointing the obvious
+- And yet, this is a pattern that keeps repeating wherever I go

 ---